nathabonfim59/cerebras-code-monitor/README.md

 - Cannot switch organizations
 - Less accurate for token prediction calculations
 - Minute-level data is not available
+- Each request "wastes" approximately 5 tokens as metadata is extracted from response headers
+- Requires longer monitoring intervals to minimize token consumption
+- Provides less precise monitoring compared to session token authentication

 To use API key authentication:
 1. Get your API key from the Cerebras dashboard